romilly/start-apl/manuscript/Chapter3.md

 Character vectors in APL correspond to strings in other languages.

-In APL you can create _empty_ character vectors:
+In APL you can create _empty_ character vectors like this:

 ~~~~~~~~
       empty ← ''